Open Educational Resources Initiative at UNF

 REVIEW - EDUCATIONAL MEDIA KIT ($200 VALUE)

 The Open Textbook Review is a great starting place for someone new to the world of OER.
 This simply involves participation in a single workshop where you will learn how to find OE resources in your field.
 At the conclusion of the workshop, you will be provided instructions for writing a review of an open textbook.
 If you choose to write and submit this review, you will receive an educational media kit worth $200 for your participation.
 These reviews will be compiled and used to benefit other faculty considering the adoption of open textbooks.
 This workshop is open to anyone at UNF, to participate.
 However, the Educational Media Kit is only available for UNF faculty members who write a review of an open textbook after attending this event.
-Please contact Rob Rose at r.rose@unf.edu for enrollment information.
+Please contact Jann Sutton at j.sutton@unf.edu for enrollment information.

 Note: Participants in this workshop are not required to write a review; it is only required if they would like to receive the media kit. -